Huichelaar/AAA/README.md

 #### 1DSPRITES
 Sprite sheets will be set up to work with one-dimensional OBJ Character VRAM Mapping.
 There's info on 1D and 2D sprite mapping in [tonc](https://www.coranac.com/tonc/text/regobj.htm#sec-tiles).
 Normally, either OAM can be conserved at the cost of more sheets, (which costs more ROM and leads to more decompression in equal time) or more OAM will be consumed in exchange for fewer sheets.
 1D sprites can use the best of both worlds.
 They conserve OAM *and* sheets.
 However, all vanilla battle animation spritesheets are made to be used with 2-dimensional mapping.
 These (and other battle sprites such as UI-stuff (item icons), battle & death quote portraits, spells using OBJ) would need re-doing to not get scrambled in 1D sprite mode.
 In my, admittedly limited, testing, earlier frames on 1D sheets still produce the same amount of sprites, whereas later ones produce fewer (makes sense in theory, I guess).

 ## TODO
-- I'll probably compress palettes after all.
-I'll have to allocate some 320 bytes of RAM, which isn't too much.
-As a result, less ROM will be consumed and two-palette animations should preview a little better in [FEBuilderGBA](https://github.com/FEBuilderGBA/FEBuilderGBA/).
 - It'd be nice if NOSPLITSPRITES and EMPTYTILEPER64 could be activated and deactived at other points in the script.
 This way a battle anim's standing motions and dodge frames could focus on using fewer sprites to allow the opposing battle animation to use more sprites when they're attacking, whilst the other modes could still allow more sprites.

 ## Closing